 Finding technological solutions for hard to abate sectors is a critical part of transitioning our portfolio to net zero emissions by 2050.
-As a founding partner of the Australian Industry ETI, we've been working with industry and business partners on accelerating actions towards this goal across five industrial supply chains - steel, other metals and chemicals.
+As a founding partner of the Australian Industry ETI, we've been working with industry and business partners on accelerating actions towards this goal across five industrial supply chains - steel, on emissions reduction trajectories. aluminium, liquified natural gas, other metals and chemicals.

-CLIMATE CHANGE PROGRESS We are seeing companies across the portfolio and economy aligning their business strategies Net Zero 2050 and making commitments to net AustralianSuper portfolio zero 2050.
-For example, CA100+ commitment has seen 43% of its original 160 focus companies make net zero 2050 commitments, including \$1.2 billion some of the world's top emitters and companies in hard to Renewable energy decarbonise sectors. investments 41% Reduction in carbon intensity since 2013 Aggregate equity portfolio (Carbon to Value)
+We are seeing companies across the portfolio and economy aligning their business strategies and making commitments to net zero 2050.
+For example, CA100+ has seen 43% of its original 160 focus companies make net zero 2050 commitments, including some of the world's top emitters and companies in hard to decarbonise sectors.